kbastamow/Data-table/README.md

 The project is built on **React-Vite** and uses **TypeScript**.

-- Install React Vite:
+- Install React Vite and follow instructions create the project:
 ```
 $ npm create vite@latest
 ```
-and follow instructions create the project.

 - Install Shadcn and Tailwind: [Follow link for instructions](https://ui.shadcn.com/docs/installation/vite)